 Coastal environments have been steadily subjected to natural and anthropogenic events such as hurricanes, coastal development, sea-level rise, and overfishing.
 These changes have resulted in wetland loss, water quality degradation, loss of barrier islands, reduced storm surge protection, and decline of fisheries.
-Therefore, continuous monitoring and restoration of the fragile ecosystems are fundamental to life along the coast.
+Continuous monitoring and restoration of the fragile ecosystems are fundamental to life along the coast.
 Geospatial technologies provide the tools to monitor these ecosystems at large spatial scale and in a timely fashion.
-My research includes combining field-based remote sensing (spectroscopy) with the traditional satellite remote sensing to model and map various water quality and vegetation biophysical characteristics of the coastal environments.
+My research includes combining field-based remote sensing (field spectroscopy) with satellite remote sensing to study inland and coastal water resources.

-Current projects focus on: (1) Developing a MODIS based decision support tool for Coastal salt marsh conservation and restoration in the Southeastern U.S.; (2) Developing semi- and quasi-analytical models to remotely predict phycocyanin concentration and map cyanobacterial harmful algal bloom; (3) Developing satellite-based model to predict net primary productivity and carbon sequestration potential of wetlands; (4) Quantifying the impact of the oil spill on the health and productivity of Gulf Coast wetlands; (5) Sea Level Rise and coastal resources; (6) Seagrass mapping and Coral disease detection using remote sensing; (7) Developing a cyberinfrastructure by combining social, computational, and sensor clouds for monitoring coastal marshes and inland water quality, and (8) Small satellite development.
+Current projects focus on: (1) Developing satellite based decision support tools for Coastal salt marsh conservation and restoration; (2) Modeling and mapping the spatio-temporal distribution of cyanobacterial harmful algal blooms in inland and coastal waters; (3) Combining flux tower and satellite datasets to study long-term changes in gross and net primary productivity, and carbon sequestration in tidal wetlands; (4) Sea Level Rise and coastal resources; (6) Seagrass mapping and coral disease detection using remote sensing; (7) Developing a cyberinfrastructure by combining social, computational, and sensor clouds for monitoring coastal marshes and inland water quality, and (8) Small satellite development for Space AI applications.

 - PhD (2006), University of Nebraska, Lincoln Natural Resources